JD-GenX/Uni-Layout/README.md

 ## 📧 Contact for Urgent Requests
 If you require early access for research collaboration or encounter urgent issues, please contact: [shuolucs@gmail.com](mailto:shuolucs@gmail.com)

+# Copyright & Licensing
+© JD.COM.
+All rights reserved.
+The datasets and software provided in this repository are licensed exclusively for academic research purposes.
+Commercial use, reproduction, or distribution requires express written permission from JD.COM.
+Unauthorized commercial use constitutes a violation of these terms and is strictly prohibited.